-If you use a desk VoIP phone to process the POS refund, the VoIP phone must be enabled for encrypted communication.
 If the POS refund is requested by mail, the sensitive authentication data (SAD) must be rendered unreadable (cross-shredded or blacked-out) after the refund is successfully processed.
 Otherwise, the paper/documents must be locked with restricted access.
 Stanford does not allow any electronic storage of SAD (i.e., no email, texts or instant messages).

 Refer to the How to: Process Credit Card Refund, Point of Sale (POS) Terminal tab for step-by-step instructions.

-Manual Refund through Expense Requests System
+Manual Refund via Expense Requests System

 If you are not able to obtain the card information of an original or new credit card, or do not have CyberSource access, your only option is to refund the customer by submitting a Non-PO Payment Request using the Expense Requests System.